training-datalab/old-training-datalab.com/_pages/vip-project-machine-learning.md

 ## Research Methodology

-<p align="justify">The vertical integration will be carried out between students from different years, principal and associate researchers in a synchronous tutoring environment (workshops or evaluation meetings of one chronological hour) and asynchronous weekly autonomous work with data (three hours per week).</p>
+<p align="justify">The vertical integration will be carried out between students from different years, principals and associate researchers in a synchronous tutoring environment (workshops or evaluation meetings of one chronological hour) and asynchronous weekly autonomous work with data (three hours per week).</p>

-<p align="justify">Synchronous workshops and weekly meetings.</p>
+<p align="justify">Synchronous workshops and weekly meetings:</p>

 <ul>
 <li>Introduction and presentation of the project.</li>